Michael R. Carpenter: US Ambassador to OSCE

-On June 23, 2021, President Joe Biden nominated Carpenter as U.S. Representative to the Organization for Security and Cooperation in Europe (OSCE), with rank of Ambassador.
+On June 23, 2021, President Joe Biden nominated Carpenter as U.S. Representative to the Organization for Security and Cooperation in Europe (OSCE), with the rank of Ambassador.
 On September 15, 2021, a hearing on his nomination was held before the Senate Foreign Relations Committee.
 On October 19, 2021, his nomination was reported favorably out of committee.
 On November 3, 2021, he was confirmed by the Senate by voice vote.
 On November 29, 2021, he assumed office as ambassador after presenting his credentials to OSCE Secretary General Helga Schmid.

+Carpenter resigned in April 2024; his final permanent council session was on March 14, 2024.

 Personal life

-Carpenter speaks Polish, Slovene, Czech, French, and German.
+Carpenter speaks Polish, Slovene, English, Czech, French, and German.